WA8LMF Home Page | Updated December 05 2019

 Kenwood TM271 Manual.PDF

 Compiled Quick Basic program to reset TNCs from KISS to normal command line mode.
-This is a compiled DOS program that works under latest versions of Windows, but is limited to the first 4 com ports (COM1 to COM4).
+Because this is a compiled DOS program, it is a 16-bit application.
+It will run in versions of Windows up to WinXP SP3 but not later.
+(Vista and higher will not run programs that contain 16-bit code) Because this app is a legacy DOS program, it is limited to the first 4 com ports (COM1 to COM4).

 TNC2-119b-8N1Mod.zip Last version ever of TAPR TNC2 firmware.
 Works in MFJ-127x TNCs.